MEGAN S. SMITH, M.S.

-Megan S. Smith has been involved in the arts since a young girl, growing up in Falls Church, Va.
-After earning a B.A. in biology at The Colorado College, she started down the obvious career path as a professional musician for a decade with sister Debi, teaming up in the recording studio with Doc and Merle Watson, Sam Bush and Mark O’Connor and landing a deal with Flying Fish/Rounder Records.
+Megan S. Smith, M.S., has been involved in the arts since a young girl, growing up in Falls Church, Va.
+After earning a B.A. in biology at The Colorado College, she started down a career path as professional musician for a decade with sister Debi.
+The Smith Sisters teamed up in the recording studio with Doc and Merle Watson, Sam Bush and Mark O’Connor, and landed a deal with Flying Fish/Rounder Records.

-Returning to the left side of her brain (her father is a mechanical engineer and was fighter pilot in Korean War), Smith took a job as congressional liaison for the U.S. Department of Energy’s National Renewable Energy Laboratory while working on her master’s degree in biology with a specialization in environmental policy.
+Returning to the left side of her brain (her father is a mechanical engineer and fighter pilot in the Korean War), Smith took a job as congressional liaison for the U.S. Department of Energy’s National Renewable Energy Laboratory, and worked on her master’s degree in biology with thesis work in molecular genetics.

-To work through her grief Smith went back to the other half of her heart that was in the arts (her mother is an artist) and began painting large acrylics professionally.
+To work through her grief Smith went back to the other half of her heart which was in the arts (her mother is an artist), and began painting large acrylics professionally.
 Following her cathartic tact, she slowly transitioned back into screenplays, writing a light-hearted animation based on environmental issues affecting the world’s ecosystem.

-Living in an endemic Lyme disease area, Smith was stricken by the spirochete but told by her Alexandria doctor that “Lyme doesn’t exist in Virginia.”
+Living in an endemic Lyme disease area, Smith was stricken by the spirochete -- yet was told by her Alexandria doctor that “Lyme doesn’t exist in Virginia.”
 She soon went into chronic Lyme.
-Eighteen months later, a Johns Hopkins Hospital specialist claimed her as incurable — and so her investigation of Lyme disease began.
+Eighteen months later, a Johns Hopkins Hospital specialist deemed her incurable — and so her investigation of Lyme disease began.

 The Washington Post hired Smith to write an article on the inaccuracy of Lyme testing.
-Concurrently, she wrote a three-part series on Lyme for the Rappahannock News — and was the first to undercover underreporting of Lyme by doctors to State health agencies across the U.S.
+Concurrently, she wrote a three-part series on Lyme for The Rappahannock News — and was the first to uncover the vast underreporting of Lyme by doctors to State health agencies across the U.S.

 The following year, there was a dramatic increase in reported Lyme disease incidence, which has been rising exponentially ever since.